shalevm900/AI-War/README.md

 Security Map: Dynamically updated risk assessment of the battlefield.

-Pathfinding Algorithm: Modified A* algorithm that avoids high-risk areas.
+Pathfinding Algorithm: Modified A* algorithm that avoids high-risk areas, BFS for searching enemies around the map and limited BFS to find optimal cover in war zone

 Grenades & Bullets Simulation: The game simulates grenade explosions and bullet trajectories, impacting the security map.